shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-dbt.md

 <TabItem value="redshift">

-1. Open `profiles.yml` and update the file to contain the following:
+1. Open `profiles.yml` and update the file to contain the following code:

 ```yaml title="profiles.yml"
 soccer_538: